 The smaller topiary frames use a smaller gauge wire rod (1/8″ or less) as they do not need much support for the structural weight.
 The larger-scaled topiary frames, such as a horse, require a larger gauge wire rod (1/4″ or larger) as they are heavier and need more structural support for weight and stability.

-Our is my recommendation for longterm outdoor use with the worst possible wind conditions.
+Our is my recommendation for long-term outdoor use with the worst possible wind conditions.
 Anything smaller than the 1/4″ wire rod and no internal support runs the risk of being damaged.